Maranaho/apron/README.md

 # Naho's take home test - CRUD webapp

-Thanks for reviewing my work.
-I made this [webapp](https://apron-naho.vercel.app/) to apply at Apron for a Frontend role.
+Thanks for reviewing my work.I made this [webapp](https://apron-naho.vercel.app/) in one day to apply at Apron for a Frontend role.

 Use the branches to navigate my progress and get a sense of how I approached this test.
 Here's a quick overview: